 PLS 3233 The American Presidency This course examines the theoretical, historical and institutional aspects of the American presidency.
 This course will trace the development of the executive office and presidential power in a number of areas, including the president's role as a leader of the political party, commander-in-chief, legislative agenda-setter and administrative leader.
+Prerequisite: PLS 1013 American National Government.

 PLS 3243 Congress and the Legislative Process This course considers the power, structure and function of legislative bodies, with special attention to the nature and theory of representative responsibility, the development of the organizational structure and decision-making processes in Congress, relations with intergovernmental agencies as well as interest groups and lobbyists.
 This course also surveys contemporary approaches to studying Congress within the political science literature.
+Prerequisite: PLS 1013 American National Government.

 PLS 3253 American Political Parties An examination of the role of political parties as mediating institutions between mass preferences and governmental action.
-This course is organized by V.O.
-Key's classic analytic framework, focusing on political parties in the electorate, party organizations and parties in government.
+This course focuses on political parties in the electorate, party organizations and parties in government.
 Special attention is paid to the development of political parties and institutional changes over time.
+Prerequisite: PLS 1013 American National Government.